Education Specialist in School Psychology

 4. Students who apply to the School Psychology program should have a strong background either in education or psychology and preferably in both.
 Students with backgrounds from related fields will also be considered.

 5. Completion of all admission requirements of the Graduate School at Minot State University.
-Students who have applied for admission by April 16, for the next academic year, will be given priority consideration.
-Students may also apply for a secondary deadline of May 1, pending availability of spots within the program.
+Students who have applied for admission by March 1st, for the next academic year, will be given priority consideration.
+Applications will be taken until the cohort is full.

 Academic Honesty